wxyang007/datavizmusa620/_posts/2019-04-13-measles-charts.md

 <div id="holoviews-chart"></div>

 ### Note

-See the source code of this post When embedding charts,
+See the [raw source code](https://raw.githubusercontent.com/nickhand/static-site-template/master/_posts/2019-04-13-measles-charts.md) of this post for details on how these charts were embedded.

+When embedding charts, you will likely need to adjust the width/height of the charts before embedding them in the page so they fit nicely when embedded.